Terry A. Davis: TempleOS

-TempleOS is a biblical-themed operating system designed to be the Third Temple prophesized in the Bible.
-Known as J Operating System from 2004 to 2005, LoseThos from 2006 to 2012, and SparrowOS in late 2012, TempleOS is similar to the Commodore 64, DESQview and other early DOS-based interfaces, and was written in a programming language developed by Davis called HolyC, which was a middle ground between C and C++.
+TempleOS is a biblical-themed operating system designed to be the Third Temple prophesied in the Bible.
+Known as J Operating System from 2004 to 2005, LoseThos from 2006 to 2012, and SparrowOS in late 2012, TempleOS is similar to the Commodore 64, DESQview and other early DOS-based interfaces, and was written in a programming language developed by Davis called HolyC, which is a middle ground between C and C++.
 Described as being more flexible than C, HolyC was conceived of by Davis in the early 2000s and developed alone over the course of a decade.
 TempleOS included the design of its original programming language, editor, compiler and kernel, and it ultimately had over 120,000 lines of code.

 In 2005, Davis stated that his ambition for the J Operating System was to recapture the rapidly changing environment of the Commodore 64 era, as well as encouraging the creation of "odd-ball software."
 He envisioned the system as a Commodore 64 with greater processing speed.
 In 2008, he wrote that TempleOS was primarily intended to create video games, and that it has no Internet functionality, claiming that doing so would be the same as reinventing the wheel.

-Davis proclaimed that he was in direct communication with God, who told him to build a successor to the Second Temple as an operating system.
+Davis proclaimed later in TempleOS's development that he was in direct communication with God, who told him to build a successor to the Second Temple as an operating system.
 As such, references to Biblical tropes are ubiquitous in the OS.
 One bundled program, "AfterEgypt", is a game in which the player travels to a burning bush to use a "high-speed stopwatch".
 The stopwatch is meant to act as an oracle that generates pseudo-random text, something Davis believed to be coded messages from God.
 He likened the process to a Ouija board and speaking in tongues.
 As an example: